stharshine/Project_2_ETL_AirBnB/README.md

 #Project Proposal

 #The project focuses on the New York Airbnb Market.
-#The chosen dataset’s have been extracted from two different sources of data: Airbnb , and Vaccine Stocks.
+#The chosen dataset’s have been extracted from three different sources of data: Personal Information of Airbnb hosts, Cost of Properties per Area and Room type.
 The data transformation process will be performed using Jupyter Notebook, and then be loaded into a PostgreSQL database preparing the data for further analysis to be performed.